-All modern engines are equipped many sensors, allowing useful information and alarms to be displayed at instruments placed at the helm.
+All modern engines are equipped with many sensors, allowing useful information and alarms to be displayed at instruments placed on the helm.
 Examples are engine temperature, rpm, trim angles, fuel filter problems, oil levels and general alarms.

-Depending on the engine brand, model and options, the information can either be displayed on a separate engine control display mounted to the helm, or be displayed on the Simrad NSS12 Evo3 Multifunction display.
-In the latter case, the NSS display can hold all vital data about boat, engine and navigation matters.
+Depending on the engine brand, model and options, the information can either be displayed on a separate engine control display mounted on the helm or be displayed on the Multifunction display.
+In the latter case, the display can hold all vital data about boat, engine and navigation matters.
 The display area can be arranged in numerous ways to fit your personal preferences.

-In some cases, customers choose to have a dedicated engine display and the NSS display mounted at the helm.
-In addition, most engines have a summer alarm, giving you a warning noise in case of serious problems.
+In some cases, customers choose to have a dedicated engine display and the multifunction display mounted on the helm.
+Besides, most engines have a summer alarm, giving you a warning noise in case of serious problems.

-Due to many variations and possibilities to install and customise the displays, you need to study the engine and engine instrumentation manuals.
+Due to the many variations and possibilities to install and customize the displays, you need to read the engine and engine instrumentation manuals.
 They are to be provided by the Anytec dealer or other company who installed engine and instruments.
 Understanding the instruments ensures that you use the engine in the most optimal, economical and safe way.

-For complete instructions on operation and maintenance, we refer to the separate OEM owner's manual that was developed specifically for this equipment.
+For complete instructions on operation and maintenance, we refer to the separate OEM owner's manual that is developed specifically for this equipment.
 It is provided with the Anytec document bag.

-4.7 Lectrotab trim system
+4.7 ZIPWAKE TRIM SYSTEM